classin/classin/index.md

 ## Content Marketing Specialist

 ### Company Profile
 ClassIn ( classin.com ) is a rapidly-growing, venture-backed start-up company based in Beijing, China that develops an online virtual classroom and LMS system for the education industry.
 We are the largest online solution provider in China market.
-Today our solutions are deployed by 5000+ leading national brands including TAL, New Oriental, EF, Udacity and Pearson in over 26 countries.
+Today our solutions are deployed by 20,000+ leading global brands including Pearson,Oxford University Press，Peking University,Qsinghua University in 35+ countries.
+ClassIn is 50K teachers and 12M students' choice.

 ### About the Job
 We are hiring a Content Marketing Specialist who will take ownership in bringing our blog (Medium and LinkedIn's Main Page ) and content resources to the next level for global market.